AsyaSt/weather_app/README.md

 You can see it there - [Demo. tap it](https://celadon-alfajores-0357b3.netlify.app/)

 Get accurate weather forecast for any place in the world.
-Real-time weather data includes current temperature, humidity, wind speed and cloud cover.
+Real-time weather data includes current temperature, humidity, wind speed, air quality,  sunrise/sunset and cloud cover.
 There are 3 hourly weather forecasts for next 2 days.

-To get a weather forecast for the city you are interested in, you need to enter the correct name of the city in the search field - for example 'London', 'Kyiv', 'Florida'
+To get a weather forecast for the city you are interested in, you need to enter the correct name of the city in the search field - for example 'London', 'Kyiv', 'Florida'.
+If you start entering a query in the search bar, you will be offered city options.

+There is also a request for your geolocation.

 # Dependencies
   -----------